-Ubiquiti LBE-5AC-GEN2 5 GHz Wireless Bridge
+Ubiquiti LBE-M5-23-US 5 GHz Wireless Bridge CPE

 The Ubiquiti LBE-M5-23-US is a compact, pole-mountable customer premise equipment (CPE) unit designed for fixed wireless bridging in the 5 GHz spectrum.
 Weighing just 2.65 pounds and operating on PoE power, this model delivers 100 Mbps throughput across medium-distance links where directional antenna performance and interference mitigation matter.
 The 23 dBi antenna gain is your primary advantage here—it focuses RF energy tightly toward a distant access point or base station, reducing multipath reflections and improving signal-to-noise ratio compared to omnidirectional designs.
 That focused gain trades mobility for distance and reliability; this is not a roaming device.